 Lastly, it’s time to share and promote your videos.
 You can do this in multiple ways.
-Send it to an email list, use your social media platforms, or embed your YouTube links in blogs to reach a wider audience.
+Send it to a verified email list, use your social media platforms, or embed your YouTube links in blogs to reach a wider audience.

 Business Growth Plan for Your Fitness YouTube Channel

 If you have made up your mind, creating a roadmap or a business plan for your fitness YouTube channel is the next step.
 It will keep your short-term and long-term objectives in sync while ensuring you stay 100% focused on the purpose of starting one.